Yaakov Meir: Early life

 Meir was born in Jerusalem in 1856, the son of successful merchant Calev Mercado.
 He studied the Talmud under Rabbi Menachem Bechor Yitzhak, and at age 15 began to study Kabbalah under Rabbi Aharon Azriel, an elder of the Beit El Synagogue.
 He married his wife Rachel at age 17, and continued to study Torah in the years after his marriage.
-He was among the founders of a Bikur cholim society in 1879.
+He was among the founders of a Bikur cholim society in 1879 which established the Misgav Ladach Hospital in Jerusalem.

 In 1882, he was sent to Bukhara as the first emissary to visit there.
 He was received with great respect by the Jews of Bukhara, and children were named for him during his stay.
 He was instrumental in encouraging the immigration of Bukhara Jews to the Land of Israel.
 In 1885, 1888, and 1900, he visited Tunisia and Algeria as an emissary.
 In 1888, he was appointed a member of the Beth Din of Rabbi Yaakov Shaul Elyashar in Jerusalem, serving in this position until 1899.
 Under Turkish rule, he often interceded with the authorities on behalf of the Jewish community; he also encouraged the construction of new Jewish quarters of Jerusalem, helping establish the new neighborhoods of Ezrat Yisrael, Yemin Moshe, and the Bukharim Quarter.
-He worked to bring the Sephardic and Ashkenazi communities together, and established an association called Hitachadut composed of Sephardim and Ashkenazim.
+He worked to bring the Sephardic and Ashkenazi communities together, and established an association called Hitachadut composed of Sephardim and Ashkenazim, which would go on to appoint the Ashkenazi Rabbi Naftali Hertz Halevi to serve as the rabbi of all Jews in Jaffa.
 He helped establish the Sha'ar Zion Hospital in Jaffa in 1891.

-Meir was committed to the Revival of the Hebrew language, and together with Eliezer Ben-Yehuda, Chaim Hirschensohn, and Chaim Kalmi, he co-founded the Safa Brura ("clear language") association, which was created in 1889 to teach and encourage the use of Hebrew.
+Meir was committed to the revival of the Hebrew language, and together with Eliezer Ben-Yehuda, Chaim Hirschensohn, and Chaim Kalmi, he co-founded the Safa Brura ("clear language") association, which was created in 1889 to teach and encourage the use of Hebrew.
 He was a founding member of the Hebrew Language Committee, which was established by Ben-Yehuda in 1890 and was later succeeded by the Academy of the Hebrew Language.

 In 1899, Meir was appointed deputy head of the Beth Din of Rabbi Raphael Yitzhak Yisrael.
 Following Elyashar's death in 1906, he was picked to succeed him as the chief rabbi of Jerusalem, but his appointment was vetoed by his opponents, supported by the Hakham Bashi in Constantinople, because of his Zionist affiliations.
 He was subsequently inducted as Hakham Bashi of Palestine but six months later, he was deposed by the Sultan of Turkey, and Eliyahu Moshe Panigel took charge of overseeing the Orthodox community.